Renmin University of China: History

 The origins of Renmin University of China date back to Shanbei Public School (陕北公学), established in 1937 by the Chinese Communist Party in order to "bring up hundreds of thousands of revolutionary comrades to meet the needs of the War of Resistance against Japanese Aggression."
 Later it was renamed as the North China United University and North China University.

 In 1950, several institutions were merged to form a single Renmin University of China.
 In 1954, Renmin University of China was established as one of six national key universities of China, becoming the youngest national key university at that time.

-Wu Yuzhang, Cheng Fangwu, Guo Yingqiu, Yuan Baohua, Huang Da, Li Wenhai, Ji Baocheng, Chen Yulu had successively held the position of the president of the university.
+Wu Yuzhang, Cheng Fangwu, Guo Yingqiu, Yuan Baohua, Huang Da, Li Wenhai, Ji Baocheng, and Chen Yulu had successively held the position of the president of the university.
 As of 2022 the president is Lin Shangli.

 Present

 Currently Renmin University consists of 25 schools, 13 research institutes and the graduate school, with 63 specialties for undergraduate, 8 specialties for the second-bachelor's degree students, 149 specialties for the master's degree candidates, 100 specialties for the Doctor's degree candidates and 33 national key disciplines.

 The university library has 2.5 million holdings, and is recognized as the Information Center of Arts Literatures by the Ministry of Education.
 The new library building opened in the second half of 2011.
 The Renmin University of China Press is one of the most famous publishers and the first university press in China which has published a large number of academic works in humanities and social sciences.
 The library of the university covers a total area of 26,000 square meters.
 It has 15 reading rooms and an economics hall, with more than 2000 seats.

 Renmin University has established its communications and cooperative relationships with 125 universities and research institutions of 32 countries and regions, which enables the university to be the center of academic and cultural communications between China and foreign countries.